FEATURED ONLINE MBA PROGRAMS

 - Professional, scientific, and technical services - 4,197 small employer firms

 - Accommodation and food services - 3,601 small employer firms

 - Finance and insurance - 2,093 small employer firms

 - Wholesale trade - 1,997 small employer firms

 Mississippi entrepreneurs are employing skills in marketing, finance, and export coordination to put a number of small businesses on the map – both nationally and globally.
-Twelve Mississippi-based companies were ranked among Inc.com’s 5,000 fastest growing companies in 2015.
+Eleven Mississippi-based companies were ranked among Inc.com’s 5,000 fastest growing companies in 2015.
 Shown below is the rate of growth over the three-year period preceding 2015 along with the companies’ revenue as of 2015:

 Mississippi’s Largest Companies and the Professionals that Run Them

 While many business school graduates thrive in Mississippi’s small business sphere, many more work for Mississippi’s largest companies.
 According to the Mississippi State College of Business, the following companies are Mississippi’s top employers: